Diocese of Casale Monferrato: Napoleonic Piedmont

 In 1796, and again in 1798, armies of the French Republic entered Italy, and conquered Savoy.
 On 10 September 1798, the French established the Piedmontese Republic.
 After a brief occupation by Austrian troops, the French, under the First Consul, Napoleon Bonaparte, reconquered the Piedmont, and established the Subalpine Republic, which lasted only from June to September 1802.
 Thereafter the territory was annexed to the French Republic, and divided into the départements of Doire, Marengo, Pô, Sesia, Stura, and Tanaro.
 Casale became the capital of Marengo, and French law became the law of the land.

-One of the policies of the Franch government was the reduction in the number of dioceses both in metropolitan France and in its annexed territories.
+One of the policies of the French government was the reduction in the number of dioceses both in metropolitan France and in its annexed territories.
 The French pointed out that there were sixteen dioceses and one metropolitan (Turin) in the Piedmont, of which five were without bishops at the time and three whose bishops had just resigned.
 They demanded that the sixteen be reduced to eight with one metropolitan.
 In the bull "Gravissimis Causis" of 1 June 1803, Pope Pius VII authorized the papal legate to First Consul Bonaparte, Cardinal Giovanni Battista Caprara, to suppress a number of dioceses in the ecclesiastical province of Piedmont, including Casale.
 Caprara carried out his instructions in a decree of 23 January 1805.
 The assets of Casale, human and material, were transferred to the diocese of Alessandria, as were those of the dioceses of Tortona and Bobbio.